Version: Unity 6 (6000.0)

 See in Glossary

-in the following two ways:
+in Web in the following ways:

-Use the UnityWebRequest class in WebGL
+Use the UnityWebRequest class in Web

-Unity supports the UnityWebRequest class in WebGL.
+Unity supports the UnityWebRequest class in Web.
 To implement the UnityWebRequest class, Unity uses the JavaScript Fetch API, which uses the browser to handle web requests.
 This imposes security restrictions on accessing cross-domain resources.

 If you send a web request to a server other than the one that hosts the Unity content, the server you’re sending it to must authorize the Unity content.